Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Preliminaries

-\item $f^+$ is monoidal, namely it commutes with $\otimes$ and preserves the unit object.
-Moreover, given composable morphisms $f$ and $g$, there exists a canonical transition isomorphism $(f\circ g)^+\cong g^+\circ f^+$.
-With this pull-back and transition, we associate $D^{\mr{b}}_{\mr{hol}}(X/K)$ to $X\in\mr{Real}(k/R)$, and we have the fibered category over $\mr{Real}(k/R)$. (cf.\ \cite[1.3.14]{AC}, checking of the category being fibered readily follows from the construction of the functor.)
+\item Given composable morphisms $f$ and $g$, there exists a canonical isomorphism $(f\circ g)^+\cong g^+\circ f^+$.
+We associate $D^{\mr{b}}_{\mr{hol}}(X/K)$ to $X\in\mr{Real}(k/R)$, and with this pull-back and the canonical isomorphisms for compositions, we have the fibered category over $\mr{Real}(k/R)$.
+Moreover, we have similar fibered category for $f^!$ as well. (cf.\ \cite[1.3.14]{AC}, checking of the category being fibered readily follows from the construction of the functor.)

 \item $(f^+,f_+)$ and $(f_!,f^!)$ are adjoint pairs. (cf.\ \cite[1.3.14 (viii)]{AC})